alxundr/testaged-coverage/README.md

 ## How to use it

-You need to stage your files first with `gir add`.
+You need to stage your files first with `git add`.

 ### In a pre-commit hook